-- 1. Warning: A verbal admonition by a College official regarding a violation of the Student Conduct Policy. - 2.
-Fines, community service, rehabilitation or other restitution: A monetary fee, assigned task or other means of reparation. - 3.
+- 1. Warning: A verbal admonition by a College official regarding a violation of the Student Conduct Code. - 2.
+Fines, community service, rehabilitation, or other restitution: A monetary fee, assigned task or other means of reparation. - 3.
 Disciplinary Probation: A status resulting from a finding of misconduct.
 The student remains enrolled but under stated conditions. - 4.
 Summary Suspension: An involuntary and immediate separation of the student from the institution when, in the judgment of the CAO, CSAO and/or President, the student presents potential for behavior dangerous or destructive to him/herself, others or College property.
 Such suspension will be for a limited time until further disciplinary determination is made. - 5 Disciplinary Suspension: An involuntary separation of the student from the institution for a specified period of time due to misconduct.
 Student may be re-admitted following a specified period of time. - 6.
 Expulsion: Permanent loss of student status due to misconduct.
 Other stated conditions may be applied.

-Formal Student Disciplinary Process (Revised June 16, 2014)
+Formal Student Disciplinary Process (Revised 12/23/2014)

 Students subject to sanctions will be accorded the opportunity for a hearing before a hearing committee.
-For a hearing to be held, the student is required to submit a written request for a hearing to the Chief Student Affairs Officer or designee.
+For a hearing to be held, the student is required to submit a written request for a hearing (electronic submission is acceptable) to the Chief Student Affairs Officer or designee within five (5) working days.
 The following guidelines will be applicable: